brain-power/Brain-Power-Amazon-Fidgetology/README.md

 When static video or buffered webcam frames are uploaded in the web app, a Lambda function converts them to streamable MKV files (currently, [MKV is the only file container supported by Kinesis Video Stream](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/how-data.html#how-data-frame)).

-* If the source is a *static video upload*, then the [lambda/MKVConverter](lambda/MKVConverter/index.js) function is triggered directly by an S3 upload event.
+* If the source is a *static video upload*, then the [`lambda/MKVConverter`](lambda/MKVConvert/index.js) function is triggered directly by an S3 upload event.
 An FFmpeg subprocess is used for file conversion.

-* If the source is a sequence of buffered *webcam frames*, the browser client posts to an [API Gateway - Lambda Proxy](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-lambda.html) endpoint, triggering the [lambda/WebApi/frame-converter](lambda/WebApi/frame-converter.js) function.
+* If the source is a sequence of buffered *webcam frames*, the browser client posts frame data to an [API Gateway - Lambda Proxy](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-lambda.html) endpoint, triggering the [`lambda/WebApi/frame-converter`](lambda/WebApi/frame-converter.js) function.
 This function uses FFmpeg to construct a short MKV fragment out of the image frame sequence.
 For details on how this API request is executed, see the [function-specific documentation](lambda/WebApi/README.md).

 In both cases, converted MKV files are archived in an S3 bucket, triggering the next step in the pipeline.

 ### Kinesis Video Stream

-An MKV file upload event triggers the [lambda/S3ToKVS](lambda/S3ToKVS/LambdaFunctionHandler.java) function, which uses the [Kinesis Video Stream Producer SDK for Java](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-java) to put the media fragments into a Kinesis Video Stream.
+An MKV file upload event triggers the [`lambda/S3ToKVS`](lambda/S3ToKVS/LambdaFunctionHandler.java) function, which uses the [Kinesis Video Stream Producer SDK for Java](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-java) to put the media fragments into a Kinesis Video Stream.

 #### Misc KVS Notes